 April 2011.
 This modest house at 76 Poleshill, Chesham definitely makes my Top 3 homes of all-time.
 And believe me, I’ve racked up an incredible amount of habitats during my 39 years.
 This was the house where I first set eyes upon Inde, the original Thomas family dog.
 It was here that I had my first computer and where my mate Steve and I spent hours and hours playing Championship Manager.
 This was the joint that welcomed my brother Cory when he was born in March 96’ and it was here, a few months later, that all my mates piled into my bedroom to watch England’s 1-1 draw against Switzerland in the opening match of Euro 96.

-The Reunion, June 2015.
-I rarely cheat when it comes to the location of my Top 5 articles.
-But I should probably come clean right away and tell you that strictly speaking, this last photo isn’t really Chesham.
+June 2015.
+I don’t often cheat when it comes to the location of trevel reports.
+But I should probably come clean right away and tell you that strictly speaking this last photo isn’t really Chesham.
 It’s a tiny nearby village called Hawridge that we drove out to for a rare reunion, the last time in fact that the five of us were all together in the same place.
-Some of us don’t speak so often anymore, but I can categorically say; safe in the camouflage of the written word, that these are four of my favourite people on Planet Earth.
+I might not be as great at keeping in touch as I used to be, but I can categorically say; safe in the camouflage of the written word, that these are four of my favourite people on Planet Earth.